aboutcode-org/scancode-workbench/README.md

 about the effective license(s) for a component.
 [ScanCode](https://github.com/nexB/scancode-toolkit/) detects licenses, copyrights and other interesting information in your code.
-AboutCode Manager allows you to take the scan results from ScanCode and create components.
-By creating these components within your codebase, you are creating a software inventory of your product.
+AboutCode Manager allows you to take the scan results from ScanCode and create conclusions.
+By creating these conclusions within your codebase, you are creating a software inventory of your product.
-The conclusions (Concluded License, Concluded Owner, etc.) you make when creating your component can be exported as a JSON file or saved as SQLite file.
+The conclusions (Concluded License, Concluded Owner, etc.) you make when creating your conclusion can be exported as a JSON file or saved as SQLite file.

 AboutCode Manager is based on [Electron](https://electron.atom.io/) and will be the primary desktop/GUI tool